-Co-requisites: N3511, N3517, N3540
+Co-requisites: N3511, N3517, N3540 Four Semester Credits (Contact hours per week: Lecture 4)

 N3515B Adult Health Care I Clinical

 This course introduces major theories and concepts necessary to provide holistic nursing care to adults from diverse cultures with selected physiological disorders.
 These theories and concepts are introduced using a wellness-illness continuum and serve as a basis for critical thinking and use of the nursing process in the care of adult patients.
 Concepts such as health, culture, environment, aging, nutrition, and the professional nurse role in direct patient care and in collaboration with other health care providers are addressed.
 Students are provided the opportunity to master nursing technologies in a variety of laboratory and clinical situations.